undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 coverImage: https://psychologistmimi.files.wordpress.com/2015/06/penguins-at-night.jpg
 ---

-In this post I will talk about managing restricted access for certain users inside Linux environments.
-We will set a workspace were our guest users will be able to work in their amazing project.
-These users won’t have access outside of their shared workspace.
-Finally we will use **Linux acl's** for managing user permissions inside in our secured directory.
+In this post I will talk about managing workspace access for certain users in Linux environments.
+We will set a workspace where some guests will be able to work in their amazing project.
+These users won't have access to the files outside of their shared workspace.
+Finally we will use **Linux acl's** to manage user permissions inside our secured directory. <!--- secured directory == workspace? --->

 {% alert success no-icon %}
 This post resolves a real issue that I had few days ago.
-I was asked for configuring a restricted access to one server.
-In that moment I had no idea about resolving this issue using a smart solution.
+I was asked to restrict access to a couple users in a server.
+At the time I had no idea how to solve this issue in a smart way.
 {% endalert %}

 ## Problem overview

-I needed to create a new user who will develop a new website inside our development environment machine.
+I need to allow a new user who is developing a new website into our development environment machine.

-Doing this is very easy, we only need to create a user into our server... and here comes the problem, this user is able to look inside other user home folder, config folders, etc.
+Doing this is very easy, we only need to create a user in our server… but here comes the problem, this user would be able to see other users' home folders, config folders, etc.

 ``` bash
 ssh developerguest1@IP_ADDRES_OR_OUT_TEST_MACHINE
 $ cd /home/john/